 Cough and cold relief

 Honey has been recognized as a treatment for cough and cold, especially for children.
 The World Health Organization (WHO) recommends it as a natural remedy for cough.
-Studies suggest that the intake of honey reduces night-time cough and improves children’s sleep.
-Just remember never to administer honey for children under one-year-old as some of its properties may cause food poisoning and botulism to infants.
+Studies suggest that the intake of honey, especially Manuka honey for a cough, helps soothe a sore throat, reduces night-time cough, and improves children’s sleep.
+Just remember never to administer honey to children under one year old as some of its properties may cause food poisoning and botulism in infants.